St. John Land Exchange Act of 2023

-The St. John Land Exchange Act (Bill No. 35-0112), also commonly known as the St. John land swap, is a controversial act enacted by the 35th Virgin Islands Legislature, which authorized the Virgin Islands Government the transfer of Whistling Cay to the federal government of the United States through the National Park Service for a parcel of land in Estate Catherineberg (Hammer's Farm) to construct a K-12 school on the island of St. John.
+The St. John Land Exchange Act (Bill No. 35-0112), commonly known as the St. John land swap, is a controversial act enacted by the 35th Virgin Islands Legislature, which authorized the Virgin Islands Government the transfer of Whistling Cay to the federal government of the United States through the National Park Service for a parcel of land in Estate Catherineberg (Hammer's Farm) to construct a K-12 school on the island of St. John.

 The legislation was introduced in July 2023 by Senate President Novelle Francis, on behalf of the Governor of the U.S. Virgin Islands.
 It passed the Senate with 9 Democrats voting for it, and 4 Independents and 1 Democrat voting against it.
 On September 29, 2023, Governor Albert Bryan signed the bill into law in Cruz Bay, St. John.